EverythingMe/vertex/README.md

 ```go
 func (s *Server) AddAPI(a *API)
 ```
-AddAPI adds an API to the server
+AddAPI adds an API to the server manually.
+It's preferred to use Register in an init() function

 #### func (*Server) Handler